fujiwara/awslim/README.md

 $ awslim ecs list-tasks '{Cluster:"default"}'
 ```

-In v0.3.0, flag arguments can be specified like as the AWS CLI!
+In v0.3.0, flag arguments can be specified, like the AWS CLI!

 ```console
 $ awslim ecs list-tasks --cluster default